Understand your business processes

 The percentage value after each KPI value indicates the proportion the activity's data takes of the overall data.

-When KPI is set to Time or Amount, you can click the icon to change a different measurement method.
+When KPI is set to Time, you can click the icon to change a different measurement method.
 See Change metrics in process maps for more information.

 Check process data